 For starters, keeping track of each vehicle's plates, tags, and stickers can burn a lot of your valuable time.
-You can easily spend hours muddling through these details.
 Although it is an unrewarding task, you need to keep your fleet operational and ensure each vehicle is compliant and up-to-date with licensing and insurance requirements.

 This becomes even more challenging for multi-province operators as rules and regulations are different for each region.
 How can you keep your entire fleet licensed, registered, and insured?
 How do you manage all the deadlines in each jurisdiction?

 The thought of doing this manually is mind-boggling.
 So the question that begs to be asked is: "What is the best way to successfully manage fleet vehicle licensing and compliance?"

 6 FLEET MANAGEMENT TIPS TO MAKE LICENSING AND REGISTRATION A BREEZE

 To start with, if you decide to deal with the licensing and registration yourself, we strongly suggest you become familiar with the rules.
 Reading the Canadian Automotive Fleet's (CAF) licensing procedures guide is a good reference and can assist in answering some of the general process and requirements within every province.
 After you read CAF’s guide and understand the licensing requirements for your fleet, you’re on your way to streamlining your procedures.

 The following six tips will help you be better organized and much more efficient in the process.

 We recommend you create a very detailed database, or rely on a fleet management company who already has this database in place.
 The database should host at the very least the: